Abraham Baldwin: Politics

 Baldwin's draft copy of the U.S. Constitution is held by the Georgia Historical Society.
 It is the second printed draft of the Constitution, printed by Dunlap and Claypoole on four folio leaves complete with Baldwin's signature and marginal notes.
 This second draft was produced by a Committee of Style and Arrangement, consisting of Alexander Hamilton, William Samuel Johnson, Rufus King, James Madison, and Gouverneur Morris.
 It is one of only a handful still in existence.
-View the Georgia Historical Society’s finding aid for this item.

 Baldwin was elected to the Georgia Assembly, where he became very active, working to develop support for the college.
 He was able to mediate between the rougher frontiersmen, perhaps because of his childhood as the son of a blacksmith, and the aristocratic planter elite who dominated the coastal Lowcountry.
 He became one of the most prominent legislators, pushing significant measures such as the education bill through the sometimes split Georgia Assembly.

 He was elected as representative to the U.S. Congress in 1788.
 The Georgia legislature elected him as U.S. Senator in 1799 (this was the practice until popular election in 1913).
 He served as president pro tempore of the United States Senate from December 1801 to December 1802.
 He was re-elected and served in office until his death.